JppPL/MoneyCounter/readme.md

 5. Versions

-2.5 - make list of categories configurable in external file, all app translatd into english.
-Refactor of all components to be ready
+- 2.5 - make list of categories configurable in external file, all app translatd into english.
+Refactor of all components to be ready for publishing
-2.4 - fixed bug with numbers in payment title - added conversion to string.
+- 2.4 - fixed bug with numbers in payment title - added conversion to string.
-2.3 - fixed saving entered category for pkobp files-  it should in column M not H, make erorr messages more meaningful for end user
+- 2.3 - fixed saving entered category for pkobp files-  it should in column M not H, make erorr messages more meaningful for end user
-2.2 - removed graphic interface, only CLI, fixed bug with PKO categories, fixed issue with card costs in PKO files 2.1 - error handling added and some comments, also popups made meaninigful 2.0 - first release
+- 2.2 - removed graphic interface, only CLI, fixed bug with PKO categories, fixed issue with card costs in PKO files
+- 2.1 - error handling added and some comments, also popups made meaninigful
+- 2.0 - first release